- Fixed sizing of dynamic label

 - Added description of archive directory to new-user welcome screen.

 - The line spacing in the options screens has been increased by a couple of pixels.

 - Selecting a box now highlights it in red, instead of inverting it.

-- Fixed minor formating bug in tables/graphs/etc which prevented embedded canvases from being re-sized when their containing window was re-sized.
+- Fixed minor formatting bug in tables/graphs/etc which prevented embedded canvases from being re-sized when their containing window was re-sized.

 - Added optional scrollbars to tables.